infinity0/msg-notes/causal/index.rst

 we don't require approvals or allow rejections.

-If we abandon the no-approval premise, then we can achieve a context-preserving total order, by using a consensus mechanism to approve one message at a time in sequence.
+If we abandon the no-approval premise, then we can achieve a context-preserving total order, by using some mechanism (e.g. a consensus protocol) to approve one message at a time in sequence.
 However, this has several downsides.
 It requires interaction with other members of the session *for every single message*, which is not feasible in an asynchronous scenario.
-Rejections must be handled manually (automatic retries are effectively a context rebinding attack upon yourself [#Narej]) but we consider this an unacceptable user experience.
+Rejections must be handled manually - automatic retries are effectively a context rebinding attack upon yourself [#Narej] - but we consider this an unacceptable user experience.
 Finally, the guarantees of consensus algorithms are much lower than the computational security guarantees on context in our system.

-So, we retain the no-approval premise and a partial order to represent the true underlying history.
+So, we retain the no-approval premise and a causal order to represent the true underlying history.
 We explore how to execute session mechanics and achieve security properties using this structure.
-We ignore approaches based on consensus algorithms.
-However, total orders are easier for users to interpret, so we do explore linearisations of the partial order, but only for user interface purposes and not to reason about the relative ordering of messages.
+We ignore approaches that try to make everyone agree on a total order.
+However, we do explore linearisations of the causal order, but only for user interface purposes and not to reason about the relative ordering of messages.

 As will be discussed, some of the sub-strategies may be viewed as performance penalties, such as temporarily preventing certain messages from being shown;